alextrzyna/loreos-releases/README.md

 Interested in contributing?
 Check out the main development repository: https://github.com/alextrzyna/aisland

+## 🔄 Automatic Updates

+New releases are automatically published here when tagged in the main repository.
+The build process includes:
+- Automated builds for all supported platforms
+- Code signing and notarization for macOS
+- SHA256 checksum generation
+- GitHub Release creation with all artifacts

 ---

-**Note**: This repository contains only release builds.
-For source code and development, please visit the main repository.
+**Note**: This repository serves as the distribution point for LoreOS releases.
+All binaries are hosted as GitHub Release assets to ensure efficient distribution without repository bloat.
+For source code and development, please visit the [main repository](https://github.com/alextrzyna/aisland).